El Desperado (wrestler): Championship reigns (2023–present)

 On January 4, 2023 at Wrestle Kingdom 17, Desperado competed in a four-way match for the IWGP Junior Heavyweight Championship against Master Wato, Hiromu Takahashi and champion Taiji Ishimori, in a losing effort after the match was won by Hiromu Takahashi.
 Later in the month, Desperado appeared at Night 2 of Wrestle Kingdom 17 in Yokohama Arena, defeating Pro Wrestling Noah's Yo-Hey.
 Following the event, Desperado continued to ally with Minoru Suzuki, eventually adding Ren Narita to the partnership, forming a trio.
 In February at The New Beginning in Osaka, The trio defeated House of Torture to win the Never Openweight 6 man tag-team championships.
 After the match Suzuki officially named the trio Strong Style.

 The following day, Desperado appeared at Pro Wrestling Noah's Noah Great Voyage in Osaka, teaming with Nosawa Rongai to defeat Yo-Hey and Yasutaka Yano.
 Back in NJPW, Strong Style retained their titles against House of Torture in a rematch in April.
 Desperado appeared at Capital Collision, losing to Tomohiro Ishii.
 In May at Wrestling Dontaku, Strong Style lost the Never Openweight 6 man tag-team championships, to Hiroshi Tanahashi, Kazuchika Okada and Tomohiro Ishii.
 The following week, Desperado competed in the B block of the 2023 Best of the Super Juniors tournament.
 Desperado finished joint top of his block, advancing to the semi-finals.
 In the semi-final round, Desperado lost to Titán.
 After being called out by Hiromu Takahashi following Takahashi's victory over Taiji Ishimori at Power Struggle, Desperado (who had been guest commentator at the event) accepted the former's challenge for an IWGP Junior Heavyweight Championship match at Wrestle Kingdom 18.
 Desperado noted that he required eye surgery to correct his vision before the event, but he would be ready to compete on January 4, 2024.

 At the event, Desperado defeated Takahashi to win his third IWGP Junior Heavyweight Championship.
+On February 23, 2024 at The New Beginning in Sapporo, Desperado to Sho, but regained it on June 16 at New Japan Soul to begin his fourth reign.
+On July 5, Desperado lost his title to Douki, but would regain the title for a fifth time at January 4, 2025, at Wrestle Kingdom 19, via referee stoppage after Douk injured his arm while performing a diving senton to the outside of the ring.
+On October 6, Desperado lost the title to Douki.
+On Night 2 of Wrestling Dontaku on May 4, 2026, Desperado teamed with Místico to defeat Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita) to win the IWGP Junior Heavyweight Tag Team Championship, marking Desperado's fifth reign with title.